Goldfish Swim Bladder Disorder Treatments

 API Stress Coat Water Conditioner

-A fish that keeps floating to the surface will start to develop redness on areas that are exposed to the air when the fish rests.
+A fish that keeps floating to the surface will start to develop redness on areas exposed to the air when the fish rests.

 Depending on the severity, ongoing treatment entails adding four teaspoons of Aquarium salt per gallon and two teaspoons of API Stress Coat per 10 gallons of water.
 This will help protect the skin against infection.

 Feeding is a problem with a floater.
-If the fish is able to swim upright periodically, it can be fed live foods that swim in the water column such as daphnia.
+If the fish can swim upright periodically, it can be fed live foods that swim in the water column, such as daphnia.

 Feed foods that float as sinking foods will be too hard for the fish to swim down to, especially if the aquarium is tall.